visitor uses camera intercom system

 4. Property management software integrations

-With a traditional intercom system, you need to physically update your intercom’s directory for every change in your rent roll (move-ins, move-outs, new emails, etc.).
-But you can save yourself the hassle of manual updates by choosing an intercom system that integrates with property management software.
-Once the integration is set up, you won’t have to think about it again.
-Instead, just update your PMS as you usually would, and it will sync to the intercom system automatically.
+With a traditional intercom system, you need to physically update your intercom’s directory for every change in your rent roll, like when residents move in or out.
+But with the right system, you can save yourself the hassle of manual updates by choosing an intercom that integrates with property management software.

 5. Delivery management

-Residents are ordering online more than ever before, so your building gets many packages and food deliveries daily.
-Also, choose an intercom system that doubles as a package delivery system to make deliveries more secure and convenient.
 When you upgrade to an intercom that offers delivery passes, staff and residents can create and send single-use codes directly to delivery carriers for easy access.
 Couriers can then enter the building using a PIN code to securely place packages inside or even in a designated package room.

 Author